Sepera-okeq/DDS-Evrika-Plugin/README.md

 ## Overview

-**DDSEvrikaPlugin** is a plugin for Krita that allows you to import and export DDS (DirectDraw Surface) files with advanced compression options, leveraging the power of ImageMagick.
-The plugin enables artists and users to easily handle DDS formats, which are commonly used in game development and texture management.
+**DDSEvrikaPlugin** is a plugin for Krita that allows users to import and export DDS (DirectDraw Surface) files with advanced compression and mipmap options.
+Using the power of ImageMagick, this plugin helps artists and game developers handle textures and images optimized for real-time rendering.

 With **DDSEvrikaPlugin**, you can:

-- Import DDS files into Krita.
+- Import DDS files into Krita and convert them to editable formats.
-- Export DDS files with various compression formats, including `dxt1`, `dxt3`, `dxt5`, `bc7`, and more.
+- Export Krita documents using various DDS compression formats, including `dxt1`, `dxt3`, `dxt5`, `bc7`, and more.
-- Customizable export settings, such as compression type and mipmap levels.
+- Customize export settings such as DDS compression type, mipmap levels, and file naming options.

----

 ## Features

-1. **Import DDS:**
+1. **Import DDS**:
-   - Import DDS textures directly into Krita.
+   - Directly import DDS textures into Krita.
-   - Convert DDS into editable image formats like PNG, BMP, TIFF, etc.
+   - Convert DDS files into formats such as PNG, TIFF, BMP, and others.

-2. **Export DDS:**
+2. **Export DDS**:
-   - Export Krita documents to DDS formats.
+   - Export images from Krita in DDS format using various compression options.
-   - Advanced DDS compression settings: `dxt1`, `dxt3`, `dxt5`, `bc7`, `none`.
+   - Choose advanced DDS compression formats: `dxt1`, `dxt3`, `dxt5`, `bc7`, `none`.
-   - Specify the levels of mipmaps for detailed texture control.
+   - Control mipmap levels for enhanced texture quality across multiple resolutions.

-3. **Powered by ImageMagick:**
+3. **Settings Flexibility**:
+   - Customize how DDS files are named during import and export (retain original names or do custom naming).
+   - Automatically save and reuse your preferred import/export settings for more efficient workflows.

+4. **ImageMagick Integration**:
-   - Uses ImageMagick for robust image and compression handling.
+   - Leverage ImageMagick for robust image format conversions and compression processes.
-   - Seamless conversion between formats.

-4. **Localization**
+5. **Localization Support**:
     - English
     - Russian

----
+## Installation

+### Step 1: Download the Plugin

+- Download the latest plugin version from [the official release page](https://github.com/Sepera-okeq/DDS-Evrika-Plugin/releases/latest).

+### Step 2: Install Plugin

+- Open [Krita](https://krita.org/) and go to Tools > Scripts > Import Python Plugins..., and select the zip archive.
+Confirm that you want to enable it.

+### Step 3: Restart Krita

+- Restart Krita to activate the plugin.

+### Step 4: Enable the Plugin

+- After restart, go to `Tools -> Scripts -> DDSEvrikaPlugin` to verify that the plugin is available in the Krita interface.

-## Install
+## Alternative Installation

-1. **Download plugin**
-   - You can download the current version of the plugin [here](https://github.com/Sepera-okeq/DDS-Evrika-Plugin/releases/latest).

-2. **Installing the plugin**:
+### Step 1: Download the Plugin (No ImageMagick include in archive)

+- Download the latest plugin version from [the official release page](https://github.com/Sepera-okeq/DDS-Evrika-Plugin/releases/latest).

+### Step 2: Locate Krita's Plugin Folder

-   - Extract or clone the plugin into Krita’s `pykrita` folder.
-You can find this folder in different locations depending on your OS:
+- Extract the plugin into the appropriate folder depending on your operating system:
-     - **Windows**: `C:\Users\<YourUserName>\AppData\Roaming\krita\pykrita\`
+  - **Windows**: `C:\Users\<YourUser>\AppData\Roaming\krita\pykrita\`
   - **Linux**: `~/.local/share/krita/pykrita/`
   - **MacOS**: `~/Library/Application Support/krita/pykrita/`

-3. **Restart Krita**:
+### Step 3: Install ImageMagick

+- Ensure ImageMagick is installed and the `magick` executable is accessible.
+  - On **Windows**, place `magick.exe` in the `resources` folder inside the plugin.
+  - On **Linux** and **MacOS**, ImageMagick should be globally installed via a package manager.

+### Step 4: Restart Krita

-   - After installing the plugin, restart Krita to activate the plugin.
+- Restart Krita to activate the plugin.

-4. **Verify the Installation**:
+### Step 5: Enable the Plugin

-   - Go to `Tools -> Scripts -> DDSEvrikaPlugin` to see the new options under the tools menu.
+- After restart, go to `Tools -> Scripts -> DDSEvrikaPlugin` to verify that the plugin is available in the Krita interface.

----
+## Usage Guide

+### Import DDS Files

+1. Navigate to `Tools -> Scripts -> Import DDS`.
+2. Select the DDS file you want to convert.
+3. Choose your preferred format (PNG, BMP, TIFF, etc.) for conversion.
+4. The imported image will be editable in a new Krita document.

+### Export DDS Files

+1. Navigate to `Tools -> Scripts -> Export to DDS`.
+2. Select the desired DDS compression format and mipmap level.
+3. The exported `.dds` file will be saved to your chosen directory.

+### Import/Export with Advanced Settings

+1. Use the `Import DDS as...` or `Export DDS as...` options to customize the format, compression, mipmap levels, and adjust file names.
+2. Control export settings directly from the settings dialog via `Tools -> Scripts -> Evrika Settings`.

+## Plugin Settings

+- **Compression Formats**: Choose from `dxt1`, `dxt3`, `dxt5`, `bc7`, or none.
+- **Mipmap Levels**: Choose automatic mipmap detection or select levels 1-5.
+- **File Naming**: Options to use original file names or temp generate name.
+Add support specify custom export name.

 ## Requirements

-- **Krita** version 4.2 or higher.
-- **ImageMagick** installed and accessible via the command line.
-  - On **Windows**, ensure that `magick.exe` is placed in the `resources` folder (you can configure its path manually).
-  - On **Linux** and **MacOS**, ensure that `magick` is installed globally via your package manager (`apt`, `brew`, etc.).

----

-## Develop

-1. **Clone repo**:
-   - Clone this repository or download it as a ZIP.

-2. **Install ImageMagick**:
-   - Windows/Linux/MacOS: Download and install ImageMagick from the [official website](https://imagemagick.org/script/download.php).
-   - Drop in path installing plugin, t.e `installing_plugin\dds_evrika_plugin\resources`

----

-## Usage

-Once **DDSEvrikaPlugin** is installed and activated, you can start importing and exporting DDS files directly within Krita.

-- **Importing a DDS File**:
-  1. Select `Tools -> Scripts -> Import DDS`.
-  2. Choose the DDS file you wish to import.
-  3. Optionally choose the image format for conversion (e.g. PNG, BMP, TIFF).
-  4. The file will be imported into a new Krita document.

-- **Exporting to DDS**:
-  1. Select `Tools -> Scripts -> Export to DDS`.
-  2. Choose the options for compression and other settings via the dialog box:
-     - **Format Selection**: `png`, `tiff`, `bmp`, etc.
-     - **DDS Compression**: `dxt1`, `dxt3`, `dxt5`, `bc7`, or no compression.
-     - **Mipmap Levels**: Choose the number of mipmaps, or let it be auto-detected.
-  3. The file will be saved as a `.dds` file in the chosen directory.

----

-## Plugin Options

-### Compression Formats

-You can export DDS files using various compression methods supported by ImageMagick:

-- `dxt1`: Provides compression with 1-bit alpha (transparency) or none.
-- `dxt3`: For textures with 4-bit explicit alpha channels (better transparency).
-- `dxt5`: Uses interpolated alpha values for better gradient textures.
-- `bc7`: High-performance compression, common in modern engines.
-- `none`: No compression (raw format).

-### Mipmap Levels

-Mipmaps are used in textures to improve rendering performance.
-The plugin supports multiple levels of mipmaps for better control of texture quality:

-- `Auto`: Automatically detects mipmap levels.
-- Custom levels: Choose from `1`, `2`, `3`, `4`, `5`, etc.

----

-## Troubleshooting

-1. **ImageMagick not found**:
-   - Ensure that ImageMagick is properly installed on your system and available in your system's PATH.
-   - On Windows, confirm that the `magick.exe` file is located in the `resources` folder inside the plugin directory.

-2. **DDS Export fails**:
-   - Make sure that the output file path has the correct `.dds` extension.
-   - Check that the selected DDS compression format is supported.

-4. **Other issues**:
-   - If Krita crashes or the plugin doesn't appear after installation, check if you have installed the plugin in the correct `pykrita` directory.
-Ensure you restart Krita after installation.

----
+- **Krita 4.2+**: Ensure you have Krita version 4.2 or higher.
+- **ImageMagick**: Installed and configured in your system's PATH.
+Use the provided `magick.exe` for Windows systems, or globally install ImageMagick on Linux and MacOS (`apt`/`brew`).

+## Support & Troubleshooting

+### Common issues

+1. **Issue: ImageMagick not found**
+   - Ensure `magick` is installed and its location is in your **PATH**.
+   - For Windows, verify `magick.exe` is in the `resources` folder of the plugin.

+2. **Issue: DDS export fails**
+   - Ensure the output file has the correct `.dds` extension.
+   - Verify that the DDS compression format is supported by ImageMagick.

+3. **Krita crashes or the plugin doesn't appear**
+   - Make sure the plugin is unzipped in the correct `pykrita` folder.
+Restart Krita after installation.

+## Development

+### Step 1: Clone the repository

+- Clone the project: `git clone https://github.com/Sepera-okeq/DDS-Evrika-Plugin`

+### Step 2: Install dependencies

+- Install ImageMagick from the [official website](https://imagemagick.org/script/download.php) or via a package manager.
+- Drop `magick.exe` in the `resources` folder (Windows).

+### Step 3: Start developing

+- Make your changes and test the plugin within Krita.

 ## Contributing

-If you wish to contribute:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-xyz`
+2. Create a new branch: `git checkout -b feature-xyz`.
-3. Commit your changes: `git commit -m "feat: Add some feature"`
+3. Commit your changes: `git commit -m "feat: Add new feature"`.
-4. Push to the branch: `git push origin feature-xyz`
+4. Push your branch: `git push origin feature-xyz`.
-5. Submit a pull request.
+5. Open a pull request on GitHub.

----

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [LICENSE](LICENSE) for details.

----

 ## Credits

-- **PyQt5**: The Python bindings for the Qt framework.
+- **PyQt5**: Python bindings for cross-platform GUIs.
-- **ImageMagick**: Used to handle image conversion and compression.
+- **ImageMagick**: Handling image conversions and compressions.
-- **Krita**: An amazing open-source painting software.
+- **Krita**: An open-source painting software.